andreaabellera/andreaabellera/README.md

 > Computer Science in the University of Manitoba, gearing towards solution, project, or practice management career-wise.

 🔭 **Working on**
-> My graduation ETA April 2023!
+> My graduation ETA April 2023! <br>
 > Developing [Casually Components](https://github.com/andreaabellera/Casually-Components), the deviant designer's UI toolkit to break the monotony of Bootstrap and Material-esque modern sites.

 🌿 **Looking to**
-> Publish official documentation for Casually Components and Casually CSS.
+> Publish official documentation for Casually Components and Casually CSS. <br>
-> Rebuild and reboot my [CasuallyDev](https://github.com/andreaabellera/Casuallydev) cave to improve the general site architecture, code readability, and performance + showcase new projects and share more fun (and safe) drinks!
+> Rebuild and reboot my [CasuallyDev](https://github.com/andreaabellera/Casuallydev) cave to improve the general site architecture, code readability, and performance + showcase new projects and share more fun (and safe) drinks! <br>
 > Update my resume and bios.

 🌱 **Discovering**